StanfordAI4HI/ICLR2019_prism/README.md

 Create a folder for the dataset (e.g. `breakfast`).
 Inside `breakfast` create a folder called `fisher`.
 First untar the dataset, and move the `s1` folder inside `breakfast/fisher/`.
-Then move the label data that all of them can be accessed inside `breakfast/`.
+Then untar and move the label data so that all of them can be accessed inside `breakfast/`.
 The directory structure should look like,

 `breakfast/`
-`---- breakfast/fisher/s1`
+`---- breakfast/fisher/s1/`
-`---- breakfast/segmentation_coarse`
+`---- breakfast/segmentation_coarse/`
-`---- breakfast/segmentation_fine`.
+`---- breakfast/segmentation_fine/`.

 (2) Download the logs from,

 and unzip them at a suitable location.
 Note that the logs are quite large (~3-5 GB each).

 (3) As an example, to run evaluation for Prism on the INRIA dataset with background frames, run

 ``> cd scripts``
 ``> ./eval_inria_background.sh 10 0``

 after editing `scripts/eval_inria_background.sh` to update the location of the log and dataset paths.
 Your output should reproduce those shown in `scripts/eval_inria_background.sh`.
 Running on other datasets is exactly identical.